Posted in Business, Homes, People

 Clubhouse Damaged in Fire

-In November of 1928, a fire damaged the interior of the clubhouse.
+In November of 1928, a fire damaged the interior of the Clubhouse.

 Oakland Tribune November 10, 1928